What Are the Requirements to Become a Business Manager?

 Business administration degree programs typically allow students to pursue concentrations in business.
 For example, a student who pursues a bachelor's degree in business administration with a concentration in finance may be better qualified for business manager positions in financial institutions.
-Other common concentrations include accounting, marketing, and information systems management.
+Other common concentrations include entrepreneurship, marketing, human resources, international management and information systems management.

 Certification and Continuing Education

 Although certification is voluntary, some upper-level management positions may prefer candidates who hold certification.
 The Association of Professionals in Business Management offers two levels of certification for business managers with varying levels of education and experience (www.apbm.org).
 The Certified Associate Business Manager credential is available to entry-level professionals and validates knowledge of basic business management principles.
 The Certified Business Manager credential is intended for advanced-level business managers who have a master's degree, eight years of experience, or a bachelor's degree coupled with four years of experience.
 Both of these certifications also require continuing education and a fee to gain recertification.

 You may also increase your chances of employment and advancement by earning a master's degree in business administration or another closely related field.
 According to the U.S. Bureau of Labor Statistics, administrative service managers with a master's degree may benefit from greater job opportunities and promotion to upper-level positions (www.bls.gov).

 To continue researching, browse degree options below for course curriculum, prerequisites and financial aid information.
 Or, learn more about the subject by reading the related articles below: